 Football and Thanksgiving are the perfect marriage as no other sport is so uniquely tied to a holiday.
-The NFL has been playing games on Turkey Day for a full century now, and these days the league typically features three nationally broadcast games on the holiday.
+The NFL has been playing games on Turkey Day for a full century now, and these days the league features three nationally broadcast games on the holiday.
 These games not only garner massive TV ratings, but are also some of the most wagered-on games of the year.
 Here is a betting guide with Thanksgiving football odds to get you ready for one of the best days on the US sports calendar.
+We will feature point spreads for the Bears versus Lions game, the Raiders versus Cowboys tilt and the Bills versus Saints showdown.
+This year, Thanksgiving in the US will take place on Nov.
+25.

 Thanksgiving football odds